 15. Minneapolis-St. Paul Airport (Bloomington, Minnesota, USA)

+The Minneapolis-St. Paul International Airport serves as the main gateway for visitors to Minnesota and connects them with countless destinations nationwide.
 It frequently shows up as one of the top 3 airports in the US in numerous publications, and “its plane to see why.”
-No, I’m not proud of that one, I shoulda stuck with ham jokes.
+No, I’m not proud of that one, I should have stuck with ham jokes.

 There is a 1.5-mile walk between the entrance and exit via an MSP airport walking path that goes through the terminal and provides a great chance to enjoy the outdoors and some of the nearby attractions such as Historic Fort Snelling, or the Mall of America, the LARGEST shopping mall in the US, which is just minutes away!